Eagle to Peters

 But if you can manage to get yourself out the door, you’ll find that scattered through August are some of the finest days in the Chugach.
 Snow is near its lowest annual level on the high peaks, and the weather–including the occasional snappy chill of winter breeze–can be exciting and dramatic.
 Also: berries.
 With that in mind, Josh Lofgreen, Brett and I picked a decent-looking weekday weather window and set out on a traverse from Eagle River to Peters Creek, over an accessible but rarely-visited pass above Falling Water Creek.

 We started at the unofficial Ram Valley trailhead, at the top of Blythe Way.
 Access to Ram Valley has been a mess for years, but the current solution is pretty workable.
-We climbed a steep trail up the public easement under the powerlines, turned right and walked a few hundred feet when we hit the road, and then picked up the slightly overgrown hiking trail toward Ram Valley.
+[Note: As of August 31, 2020, this route, which traverses private property, has been closed by landowners and is no longer usable] We climbed a steep trail up two powerline easements, turned right and walked a few hundred feet when we hit a road, and then picked up the slightly overgrown hiking trail toward Ram Valley.
 A scratched-up and bent metal sign a little way up the trail says that the trail is provided as a public service across private property.
 To whoever owns this land: thanks!

 Most hikers follow this trail up to the mouth of Ram Valley, but we split off in a field of red fireweed and grasses, and headed up a light trail toward Falling Water Creek.
 Brett’s dog Nuna charged back and forth up the meadows, barking at squirrels, us, or nothing in particular.